GSA-TTS/identity-site/content/_help/manage-your-account/change-partner-email-address._en.md

 Login.gov will ask you to share your email address and other required information after you verify your identity for a partner agency.
 You have the option to change which email is shared during this step.

-- On the “Connect your verified information to...” page, find the email address section and click either the ”Change” link (if you have two or more emails) or the “Add new email” link (if you have just one email) to update your email.
+- On the “Connect your verified information to...” page, find the email address section and click the ”Change” link to update your email.
 - On the “Select your preferred email” page, click the email you wish to share then click the “Select email” button to continue.
-- You can also add a new email to share with a partner agency by either clicking the “Add new email” link (on the “Connect your verified information to...” page) or the “Add new email” button (on the “Select your preferred email” page).
+- You can also add a new email to share with a partner agency by either clicking the “Change” link (on the “Connect your verified information to...” page) or the “Add new email” button (on the “Select your preferred email” page).

 <div class="grid-row grid-gap">
   <div class="tablet:grid-col-6">